Written by Christopher Nye,

 Location evaluation

-Your estate agent can provide you with statistics relevant to the areas you are interested in, and can give you a driving tour.
+So you will have to evaluate the location yourself.
 Visiting locations at different times of day and walking the neighbourhoods can give you some valuable details: traffic volume, noise levels, safety, friendliness of neighbours, upkeep of properties and evidence of children or pets – all factors that may influence your choice.

 Make sure you get the best deal for your dream home by using the advice in your free guide, How to Negotiate Abroad.
 It’s written by a licensed estate agent and is packed with insider tips.